satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 ### Trusted Application Agent

 1. Clone code from the samples repo.
-2. Build the solution (NuGet packages will be restored)
+2. Build the solution (NuGet packages will be restored).
 3. Edit the `ServiceConfiguration.Prod.cscfg` file, substituting `[parameters]` as follows:

     ```xml